abahmanem/casper-scala-sdk/README.md

 # How to install

 ## SBT
-(There is no artefact published yet, we will publish one as soon as possible) In your build.sbt, add :
+(There is no artefact published yet, we will publish one soon)

+In your build.sbt, add :